jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (a) identify the activities within the group of activities; and (b) identify the community outcomes to which the group of activities primarily contributes; and (c) report the results of any measurement undertaken during the year of progress towards the achievement of those outcomes; and
-  (d) describe any identified effects that any activity within the group of activities has had on the social, economic, environmental, or cultural well-being of the community.
+  (d) describe any identified effects that any activity within the group of activities has had on the community.

 ### 24 Capital expenditure for groups of activities
 (1) An annual report must, in relation to each group of activities, include an audited statement comparing the capital expenditure budgeted by the local authority (as set out in the long-term plan or annual plan for the financial year) with the amount spent.